Dennis F. Rasmussen: Career

 Additionally, Rasmussen is a Principal in consulting firms such as Chesapeake Renewable Energy, LLC, Chesapeake Ventures, LLC, and Rasmussen/Swanzey Strategic Partners, LLC.

 Politics

-Prior to his advocacy career, Rasmussen served as Chairman of the Maryland Senate Finance Committee as a State Senator from 1978 to 1986.
-Rasmussen held a variety of key positions, ranging from Majority Whip, Chairman of the Joint Budget and Audit Committee to Chairman of the Finance Committee.
+Before his advocacy career, Rasmussen was chairman of the Maryland Senate Finance Committee and a state senator from 1978 to 1986.
+Rasmussen held various key positions, ranging from Majority Whip, Chairman of the Joint Budget and Audit Committee to Chairman of the Finance Committee.

 Rasmussen served a single term as Baltimore County Executive between 1986 and 1990.
 Two decades later, he ran unsuccessfully for the junior Maryland seat in the 2006 U.S. Senate election.

 Charity

-Rasmussen serves on numerous boards including the Chairman of the Board of Visitors at Towson University, where he is also an adjunct professor teaching public policy courses.
+Rasmussen serves on numerous boards, including the Chairman of the Board of Visitors at Towson University, where he is also an adjunct professor teaching public policy courses.
 Rasmussen also serves as a current member of:

 Board of Trustees at the Franklin Square Hospital Center;

 Board of Trustees for the Franklin Square Hospital Center Foundation;